 Dalí did not always date his works.
 For works that are not dated, a year is proposed, and where there is insufficient reliable information to establish the date with complete certainty the year is preceded by the abbreviation c. (circa).

 This catalogue raisonné is mostly devoted to oil paintings, but works in tempera and in other media such as collage are also included.
+Where we cannot be certain of the technique, it is entered as "Unknown".

 During his early period, until 1930, Dalí painted on various kinds of support, including cardboard and wood, but especially on fabrics of all types, notably hessian or sacking, a very coarse thick support, to which he applied the pigment directly.
 Throughout the 1930s, in particular, he used small wooden boards and factory-prepared canvases.
 During the 1940s and 1950s, he used above all medium-sized canvases, also factory-prepared.
 From time to time he used rigid panels in the execution of scale models for projects for the stage or for film sets.
 In the nineteen sixties and seventies he often used small supports incorporating optical effects such as Rowlux film, as well as very large canvases and plywood panels for works such as those he created for the ceilings and walls of the Theatre-Museum and Púbol Castle.
 Dalí never abandoned the use of canvas, and this was the support he chose, from 1980 to 1983, for his last series of paintings.
+Where we cannot be certain of the support, it is entered as Unknown.

 The dimensions of the works are given in centimetres, with the height followed by the width.
 Where it has not been possible to measure the work directly, the information provided by the owner is used.
+Where we cannot be certain of the dimensions, these are entered as Unknown.

 Signature and inscriptions